-While the common belief that chameleons change colors in order to blend in with their environment is not true, chameleons do change color based on temperature, light, and mood.
-As a chameleon grows warmer, for example, its colors become brighter and more distinct.
+While the common belief that chameleons change colours in order to blend in with their environment is not true, chameleons do change colour based on temperature, light, and mood.
+As a chameleon grows warmer, for example, its colours become brighter and more distinct.

-Business application: Like the chameleon, we, too, need to adapt to changes affecting us.
-As the competition turns up the heat, we need to let our true colors shine through, so we can stand out from the crowd.
+Business application: Market is always volatile.
+Things do not always go the way to be the plan, in fact, things never go the way we plan.
+And we find ourselves in a situation different than imagined and we need to fit in.
+Like the chameleon, we, too, need to adapt to changes affecting us.
+As the competition turns up the heat, we need to let our true colours shine through, so we can stand out from the crowd.

 2. Chameleons can focus on two things at once.